Share this article

 This campaign takes a potentially embarrassing sales pitch and uses comedy to make the message feel casual and accessible.
 And with over 33 million views on YouTube so far, I’d say this angle worked.

 While it’s true that the best viral campaigns are often humorous in nature and associated with emotions of surprise, happiness, and delight, it doesn’t always have to be that way.

 Dove’s Real Beauty videos stir up feelings of sadness, heartache, and often make people cry before ending on an optimistic note.
 And what brand is associated with that optimism?
 Dove.

-Chipotle tugs on the heartstrings with their Scarecrow animated short film & mobile game, a cross-platform campaign that presents the emotional story of a disillusioned scarecrow who finds hope in fresh ingredients:
+Chipotle tugged on the heartstrings with their Scarecrow animated short film and mobile game, a cross-platform campaign that presented the emotional story of a disillusioned scarecrow who finds hope in fresh ingredients (video no longer available).

 What does this stunt have to do with an energy drink?
 Not a thing.
 The elaborateness of the stunt was what made the impact – everyone was talking about the stunt, and in turn, about Red Bull.

 But as we said earlier, a marketing campaign doesn’t have to be expensive to be impressive.
 Look at this early music video by alternative rock band OK Go:

 This is elaborate in effort, not expense.
 The results were monumental – the original video went viral with over 50 Million views and gave rise to a band that otherwise might have been lost in the ocean of rock bands trying to hit it big.

 Elf Yourself was a holiday-themed video microsite launched by OfficeMax in 2006.
 Users uploaded a picture of a face and a shareable music video of that face on the body of a dancing elf was instantly generated.
 Here’s an example of a first generation video: